 The Tennessee Highway Patrol (THP) recommends that you be vigilant during this time of year.
 These animals are particularly active at dawn and dusk, and they often travel in groups.
 So, if you see one deer cross the road, expect more.
 Slow down if you see a deer, and don’t swerve to avoid them.
 A maneuver like that could roll your vehicle or send it into an opposing lane of traffic.
 If you hit a deer, do not get out of your car to approach it, they are wild animals that can hurt you.
 Instead, call the THP or other law enforcement and report the crash.

 The Thanksgiving holiday is also in November.
 And though Thanksgiving is a wonderful time to see friends and family, it’s also one of the most dangerous holidays.
 Last year, over 50 million people travelled for Thanksgiving.
-This increased traffic often comes with an increase in auto accidents.
+This increased traffic often comes with an increase in vehicle collisions (often referred to as accidents).
 Even the number of drunk driving incidents increases due to holiday celebrations.

 If you plan to be on the road this Thanksgiving, plan ahead.
 Determine a route that keeps you away from heavy traffic and pick a travel time that will avoid roadway gridlock.
 Drunk drivers are often on the road between midnight and 3:00 a.m.
 So, you should try to avoid driving around those times.